storm-software/reaper/apps/eth-engine/README.md

 # Storm Software - Ethereum Engine

-This crate is a core library for Storm Software trading applications.
-It provides various utilities and functions to facilitate trading.
+An application used by Storm Software to process and categorize real-time blockchain data.

 ## Installing